tarquin-the-brave/blog/content/posts/we-all-write-monads.md

 something resembling a monad.

-Rust's ownership model is a formalisation of a set of memory management patterns that C developer might employ to attempt to write memory safe and thread safe code.
+Rust's ownership model is a formalisation of a set of memory management patterns that a C developer might employ to attempt to write memory safe and thread safe code.

 Regardless of the language we're writing in, these data manipulation patterns